ChristopherJonJensen/RepData_PeerAssessment1/PA1_template.md

 First, load the data into memory.
 As per [Dr. Peng's guidelines](https://github.com/ChristopherJonJensen/RepData_PeerAssessment1/blob/master/README.md), the data is not being downloaded in code, as it is included in the assignment's GitHub repo.
 I am hiding the output, as it provides no relevant information.

-An aside to anyone performing a peer assessment: this is my second time taking this course (as I had to drop due to time constraints last month), so you may notice that some of the files / folders were created a month ago and that there have not been many changes since my initial submission in mid-June.
+An aside to anyone performing a peer assessment: this is not my first time taking this course (as I had to drop due to time constraints last month), so you may notice that some of the files / folders were created over a month ago and that there have not been many changes since my initial submission.
 I assure you that this is indeed my original work, it's just that I completed this assignment before dropping.

 ```r